 When they do think about establishing a 401(k), hemp and CBD companies may face obstacles.
 According to a blog post from Jewell Lim Esposito, an attorney with FisherBroyles LLP in Washington, D.C., “The real obstacle to implementing 401(k) plans for otherwise legal marijuana producers are the industry retirement plan providers who are nervous and jittery about dealing with ‘traffickers.’
 In fact, they’re more than nervous.
 They have dug in their heels, refusing to do business with cannabis companies technically engaged in trafficking under federal law.”

-Providers will be reluctant to engage with hemp businesses that are part of a controlled group with cannabis businesses.
 Providers are reluctant to do business with cannabis companies even though cannabis companies are legally able to adopt 401(k) plans, and U.S. Attorney General William Barr is on record with the stated intent to refrain from pursuing trafficking prosecutions against otherwise legally operating cannabis companies, according to Esposito.

 Horn says, “In a nutshell, the federal government has historically taken a hands-off approach to medical marijuana and has indirectly not touched recreational use unless there is a crime like transporting over state lines.
 The Department of Justice has defunded prosecution efforts.
 It creates an interesting dichotomy between medical and recreational uses and the juxtaposition between federal and state laws.”